StormFireFox1/Refuge/content/post/2019-01-30-around-the-world-in-80-hops.md

 For starters, our VPN tunnel would frequently drop due to unnatural circumstances (i.e. power outages, random person tripping over a plug, as is often the case in my house), so I had to find a way to automatically restart the VPN tunnel whenever I needed to.
-I did so by essentially adding **cron jobs** (scheduled tasks in Linux) that would run periodically to check whether our VPN tunnel was still up and running, and if not, to reenable it and send my father an e-mail telling him of the outage so we know if something went wrong.
+I did so by essentially adding **cron jobs** (scheduled tasks in Linux) that would run periodically to check whether our VPN tunnel was still up and running, and if not, to re-enable it and send my father an e-mail telling him of the outage so we know if something went wrong.

 ```bash